-Significant Milestones and Accomplishments for FY2016
+Significant Milestones &Accomplishments for FY2017

-- Continued efforts to maximize the conversion of checks deposited by State agencies to ACH transactions to minimize bank fees and maximize the potential for re-presentment if necessary for collection. - Continued to promote the use of automated cash deposit products to minimize the use of armored couriers. - Represented the Treasurer on the Enterprise PCI (Payment Card Industry) Steering Committee and actively participated in projects designed to move the State toward attaining, and sustaining, full PCI compliance. - Played a major role in the Cash Remediation Phase 2 Project, working with DFA and the Department of Information Technology (DoIT) to bring all agencies statewide into a centralized way of processing payments. - Integrated the collateral management and investment management functions into the Cash Management Division.
+- Continued efforts to maximize the conversion of checks deposited by State agencies to ACH transactions to minimize bank fees and maximize the potential for re-presentment if necessary for collection. - Continued to evaluate newest versions of automated cash deposit products to minimize the use and expense of armored couriers. - Represented the Treasurer on the Enterprise PCI (Payment Card Industry) Steering Committee and actively participated in projects designed to move the State toward attaining and sustaining full PCI compliance. - Acted as liaison for agencies wishing to convert merchant services from third-party vendors to fiscal agent bank as part of PCI remediation efforts. - Played a substantial role in the final phases of the Cash Remediation Phase 2+ Project, working with DFA and the Department of Information Technology (DoIT) to bring all agencies statewide into a centralized way of processing payments. - Integrated the collateral management and investment compliance functions into the Cash Management Division, providing greater separation in the reporting structures for investment transactions and the compliance functions. - Participated in all SMARTnet activities and other preparations for the SHARE HCM and the SHARE FIN 9.2 upgrades.